ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Front-End

 Given as input the relative pose between successive AA maps of the left camera, the proposed temporal-stereo method returns the depth information of structures lacking in the static-stereo method.
 Ideally, these stereo results can be fused in the same way as done in \cite{zhou2021event}, because the temporal-stereo residuals $r_{\text{temporal}}$ evaluated on AAs and the static-stereo residuals $r_{\text{static}}$ evaluated on TSs approximately obey the \emph{Student's t} distribution

 where $\mu_{r}$, $s_{r}$, $\nu_{r}$ are the model parameters, namely the mean, scale, and degree of freedom.
 However, this is not sensible because the uncertainty of the temporal-stereo results is always much smaller, leading to a bias towards the temporal-stereo estimates.
-Hence, we simply merge the results of the two stereo methods to obtain a more complete depth map, as shown in Sec.~\ref{subsec:comparison of mapping}.
+Hence, we straightforwardly merge the results of the two stereo methods to obtain a more complete depth map, as shown in Sec.~\ref{subsec:comparison of mapping}.
+Specifically, the employed merging operation consists of two steps.
+First, the depth estimates from the static-stereo and temporal-stereo methods are fused independently into two separate depth maps according to their respective probabilistic characteristics, in the same way as described in \cite{zhou2021event}.
+Afterwards, we fill the non-occupied pixels in the static-stereo depth map with the results in the temporal-stereo depth map.
 Also note that we get rid of the nonlinear refinement of depth in the static-stereo and temporal-stereo methods in our implementation.
 We find that the absence of the nonlinear refinement guarantees the real-time performance of mapping, while not bringing any notable degradation in the accuracy of camera pose tracking.
-The effect of omitting the nonlinear refinement is discussed in Sec.~\ref{subsubsec:Ablation study refinement}}.
+The effect of omitting the nonlinear refinement is discussed in Sec.~\ref{subsubsec:Ablation study refinement}.

-\subsection{\revision{Localization: Camera Pose Estimation}}
+\subsection{Localization: Camera Pose Estimation}